bewest/amforth/examples/readme.txt

 This folder contains some example codes not related to any application.

+easter.frt: calculates the date of easter. almost unmodfied version
+    of Will Baden's code

 fib.frt: simple benchmark. calculate a fibonacci number using
     different algorithm.